 Acknowledgments

 We dedicate this work to the memory of Bill Bug.
-We want to acknowledge contributions by Eric Deutsch, Dawn Field, Jeff Grethe, Mervi Heiskanen, Matthew Pocock, Joe White, John Westbrook, Helen Causton, Cristian Cocos, Tanya Gray, Jason Greenbaum, Pierre Grenon, Luisa Montecchi, Chris Mungall, Daniel Rubin, Stefan Wiemann, and want to thank all contributors to the OBO foundry project.
+We want to acknowledge contributions by Eric Deutsch, Dawn Field, Jeff Grethe, Mervi Heiskanen, Matthew Pocock, Joe White, John Westbrook, Helen Causton, Cristian Cocos, Tanya Gray, Jason Greenbaum, Pierre Grenon, Luisa Montecchi, Chris Mungall, Daniel Rubin, Stefan Wiemann, and want to thank all contributors to the OBO Foundry project.
 Dr. Bill Bug passed away before the submission of the final version of this manuscript.
-Bjoern Peters accepts responsibility for the integrity and validity of the data collected and analyzed
+Bjoern Peters accepts responsibility for the integrity and validity of the data collected and analyzed.

 References